hollandaise1/Python-Refresher/A Little Bit About OOP.md

 | `total_people = 0` *(used with `@classmethod`)*               | Count how many `Person` objects have been created |
 | `default_study_hours = 10`                                    | A default value used by all unless overridden     |

-To reiterate:
-OOP is a programming paradigm that organizes code around objects — real-world or conceptual "things" that:
+To reiterate: OOP is a programming paradigm that organizes code around objects — real-world or conceptual "things" that: Have attributes/state (variables).
+Can perform actions (methods).
+Belong to a blueprint (class).
-- Have attributes/state (variables)
-- Can perform actions (methods)
-- Belong to a blueprint (class)

 Characteristics:
 | Principle         | Meaning                                                                       |